• Skip to primary navigation

 The ease and convenience that Libra offers us can become a big threat to the world economy.
 While cryptocurrencies are already too hard to understand and use for normal users, Facebook, Messenger, and WhatsApp are something everyone uses.
 And when Facebook decides on implementing cryptocurrency on these apps, it does create major problems for the world banking system.

-While many are concerned about the amount of criminal activity on Libra’s blockchain-based transaction system, it is much more probable that the cryptocurrency will actually end up replacing the major currencies in the world, like the Dollar, as the currency choice for international transactions.
+While many are concerned about the amount of criminal activity on Libra’s blockchain-based transaction system, it is much more probable that cryptocurrency will actually end up replacing the major currencies in the world, like the Dollar, as the currency choice for international transactions.
 And this is probably one of the most real-world case scenarios that can happen in the future.

 3. Regulatory And Security Concerns Overwhelms The Project, And It Shuts Down

-Facebook is known for playing fast and loose with the user data (even though they will never admit it.), so what happens when major security concerns overwhelm the project?
+Facebook is known for playing fast and loose with user data (even though they will never admit it.), so what happens when major security concerns overwhelm the project?

 While all these futures seem probable, none of them might end up happening.
 We have to remember that the product has not even been launched yet.
 So the only way to know the future of Facebook’s Libra for sure is to wait and see.